Restoration literature: Poetry, verse, and odes

 Lyric poetry, in which the poet speaks of his or her own feelings in the first person and expresses a mood, was not especially common in the Restoration period.
 Poets expressed their points of view in other forms, usually public or formally disguised poetic forms such as odes, pastoral poetry, and ariel verse.
 One of the characteristics of the period is its devaluation of individual sentiment and psychology in favour of public utterance and philosophy.
 The sorts of lyric poetry found later in the Churchyard Poets would, in the Restoration, only exist as pastorals.

 Formally, the Restoration period had a preferred rhyme scheme.
 Rhyming couplets in iambic pentameter was by far the most popular structure for poetry of all types.
 Neo-Classicism meant that poets attempted adaptations of Classical meters, but the rhyming couplet in iambic pentameter held a near monopoly.
-According to Dryden ("Preface to The Conquest of Grenada"), the rhyming couplet in iambic pentameter has the right restraint and dignity for a lofty subject, and its rhyme allowed for a complete, coherent statement to be made.
+According to Dryden ("Preface to The Conquest of Granada"), the rhyming couplet in iambic pentameter has the right restraint and dignity for a lofty subject, and its rhyme allowed for a complete, coherent statement to be made.
 Dryden was struggling with the issue of what later critics in the Augustan period would call "decorum": the fitness of form to subject (q.v.
 Dryden Epic).
 It is the same struggle that Davenant faced in his Gondibert.
 Dryden's solution was a closed couplet in iambic pentameter that would have a minimum of enjambment.
 This form was called the "heroic couplet," because it was suitable for heroic subjects.
 Additionally, the age also developed the mock-heroic couplet.
 After 1672 and Samuel Butler's Hudibras, iambic tetrameter couplets with unusual or unexpected rhymes became known as Hudibrastic verse.
 It was a formal parody of heroic verse, and it was primarily used for satire.
 Jonathan Swift would use the Hudibrastic form almost exclusively for his poetry.

 Although Dryden's reputation is greater today, contemporaries saw the 1670s and 1680s as the age of courtier poets in general, and Edmund Waller was as praised as any.
 Dryden, Rochester, Buckingham, and Dorset dominated verse, and all were attached to the court of Charles.
 Aphra Behn, Matthew Prior, and Robert Gould, by contrast, were outsiders who were profoundly royalist.
 The court poets follow no one particular style, except that they all show sexual awareness, a willingness to satirise, and a dependence upon wit to dominate their opponents.
 Each of these poets wrote for the stage as well as the page.
 Of these, Behn, Dryden, Rochester, and Gould deserve some separate mention.